Juventus hangs on to knock Barcelona and misfiring Messi out of the Champions League

 And to say nothing of the four required to win outright.

-For Barca, it wasn’t meant to be.
+For Barcelona, it wasn’t meant to be.
 The truth is that everything went right in the home leg against PSG, even after Edinson Cavani scored a seemingly lethal away goal.
 And it all went wrong against Juve.

-It felt sort of strange, in these last two European home games, to consider Barca, the world’s most admired soccer club, as something of a Cinderella story, overcoming impossible odds.
-But the hole they had dug themselves into in Turin was simply too deep to scrabble out of.
+It felt sort of strange, in these last two European home games, to consider Barca, the world’s most admired soccer club, as something of a Cinderella story overcoming impossible odds.
+But the hole it had dug itself in Turin was simply too deep to scramble out of.

-While it was one goal shallower than the one excavated in Paris, Juve proved a savvier team.
+While it was one goal shallower than the one excavated in Paris, Juventus proved a savvier team.
 One more settled defensively, with a central block of Leonardo Bonucci and Giorgio Chiellini, backstopped by Gianluigi Buffon, that had faced down the toughest of tests in the crucible of elite defending careers.
 Juve last gave up a European goal in November, 541 minutes of play ago.

 They were buffered and protected and sheltered from all sides in manager Max Allegri’s unapologetically artless game plan.
 In the 75th minute, Allegri had no qualms about throwing on a fifth defender for a forward, to go with the two holding midfielders already out there.